HTTPStanley/DivinityEconomy/modrinth/modrinth.com.md

     <li><strong>Enchant Hand Value</strong> - Get the purchase and sale value of the enchants on the item that you are currently holding.</li>
     <li><strong>Enchant Value</strong> - Get the purchase and sale value of an enchant at the desired level.</li>
     <li><strong>Enchant Info</strong> - Get the market information for an enchant.</li>
+    <li><strong>Enchant Sell All</strong> - A comphrensive and advanced command that allows the user to sell a list of whitelisted/blacklisted enchants from their inventory, in one command.</li>
 </ul>

 <h4>💫 Experience Market</h4>